 If you struggle with this as well, you will probably need help.
 PLEASE seek it out.
 Visit a therapist.
 Talk to a trusted friend.
 Start to separate your thoughts into fact and fiction.
 Balance the negative truths with all of the positive truths.

-Stay tuned next week to learn more about the third way to simplify your life: slow down.
+Next up, learn more about the third way to simplify your life: slow down.